 One company that has adopted a deliberate approach to D&I is Galway based Diligent, a leading governance, risk, and compliance SaaS company serving more than one million users from over 25,000 organizations around the globe.

-Siobhan O’Shea, Client Services Director with Cpl and Head of Diversity and Inclusion for the Future of Work spoke with Lisa Feerick D’Arcy, HR Director at Diligent about their approach to D&I in the workplace.
+Siobhan O’Shea, Client Services Director with Cpl and Head of Diversity and Inclusion for the Future of Work spoke with Diligent's HR Director about their approach to D&I in the workplace.
 We’ve condensed their conversation; however, you can watch their discussion in full below.

 Diligent’s Diversity and Inclusion Strategy